 Have the top of your excellent coffee dramatically blasted by flames while squinting at the menu.
 Treats on offer include Lviv cheesecake and local coffee-flavoured craft beer.

 Coffee Mining Manufacture is also a museum.
 Take the tour and learn about Lviv’s longstanding love affair with the dark brew.
-Also keep an eye on their events, which are often free and feature live music.
+Keep an eye on their events, which are often free and feature live music.

 Sipping on your brulee’d coffee in a cave is an experience that will stay with you forever – even if your eyebrows don’t.